ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 Websocket is initiated by client.
 It is bi-directional and persistent.

-It starts as a HTTP connection and be upgraded to websocket via some well defined handshake.
+It starts as a HTTP connection and be upgraded to websocket via some well-defined handshake.

 ![image-20240511123322758](./12-chat-system.assets/image-20240511123322758.png)

 Pros:

-- Bi-directinal and persistent
+- Bi-directional and persistent
 - It works even if a firewall is in place because it utilizes port 80 and 443 which are used by HTTP/HTTPS.

 Cons: